 If your son is a toddler or younger child, try taking his mind off the shots by

 bringing a favorite toy or book to the doctor's office.
-You might have him count,
+As he gets the shot, you might

-let him wear headphones and listen to his favorite song during the shot.
+wear headphones and listen to his favorite song

-You can also try holding your son's hand or letting him sit in your lap while he
+You also can hold your son's hand or let him sit in your lap while he gets a shot.

-gets a shot, but try not to look upset or concerned.
-Kids can pick up on anxiety,
+But try not to look upset or concerned.
+Kids look to their parents, especially in

-If you can, do something fun after the appointment.
+do something fun after the visit as a reward for success.
 A trip to the park or playground

 can make the day's memories more pleasant.

 If your son is a teen, encourage him to bring something — a game, book, or